sav-che/TL-2/Authors/Deflandre, Georges (Victor) {std. Deflandre} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 144](https://www.biodiversitylibrary.org/item/103833#page/156/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 144](https://www.biodiversitylibrary.org/page/33259190) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Deflandre, Georges (-Victor) {std.
 Deflandre}|first entry]] for this author

 ### Author

 \* Deflandre, Georges \[Victor\] (1897-1973), French palaeontologist and algologist at the Museum of Natural History in Paris, born 18 Mar 1897 at Dizy-Magenta near Reims, started studying palaeoprotistology at the University of Paris 1920, 1926 doctor and professor, at Laboratoire de Micropaléontologie École prat.
-Hautes Études, Paris, died 17 Jun 1973. (*Deflandre*).
+Hautes Études, Paris, died 17 Jun 1973.
+**Abbreviated name**: *Deflandre*

 #### Collections